sparkfun/SparkFun_SFA40_Arduino_Library/README.md

 ### A Note on Return Values and Error Handling

 Most library methods return a SparkFun Toolkit error code (`ksfTkErrOk` on success, a negative value on failure).
-For the data-reading commands, this also covers CRC validation — a corrupted reading returns an error rather than bad data.
+For the data-reading commands, this also covers CRC validation.
+A corrupted reading returns an error rather than bad data.
 For simple sketches you can ignore the return value:

 ```c++
 mySensor.readMeasurement(); // assume good data